 1.)
-The camel spider can bolt up to 10 miles an hour!
+The camel spider can bolt up to 10 mph!
 They use this speed to chase down their prey.

 2.)
 These arachnids are also called sun spiders, wind scorpions, solifuge, and the Nope, burn the house down!

 3.)
-Camel spiders are called solifuges.
-They are part of the arachnid family, as they have 8 legs and pendipalps, but they are not true spiders.
+Camel spiders are part of the arachnid family, as they have 8 legs and 2 pendipalps, but they are not true spiders.

 4.)
 As charismatically challenged as they are, these critters are excellent hunters and a good bug to have around.

 5.)
-There are species found in desert regions of every continent but Australia and don’t live in Antartica.
+There are species found in desert regions of every continent but Australia and they don’t live in Antartica.
 But not much does.

 But wait, there’s more on the camel spider!